VicenteFR/2025-MSTP-Bioinformatics-Bootcamp/Day_0_Setup/2_TSCC.md

   </p>
 </div>

-# <div align="center"><b>Logging into the Triton Shared Computing Cluster (TSCC)</b></div>
+# <div align="center"><b>Logging in to the Triton Shared Computing Cluster (TSCC)</b></div>

 Many bioinformatic analyses involve working with data or algorithms that require more computational resources than are available on a personal computer.
 In this scenario, it is common to use a high-performance computing (HPC) cluster to run analyses.

 The [Triton Shared Computing Cluster (TSCC)](https://www.sdsc.edu/support/user_guides/tscc.html) is a popular HPC cluster on campus that is used by many research groups.

 We have set up training accounts for you to use on TSCC.
-This two step guide will walk you through the steps to log into TSCC and access your training account.
+This two step guide will walk you through the steps to log in to TSCC and access your training account.

 # 1) Open a terminal